-This combined UHP and Center for Leadership Learning course combines leadership training with professional development.
-This two-quarter opportunity includes both a UHP lecture and CLL leadership discussion in Winter 2018.
-Lecture is Monday from 10:00-10:50 a.m. with discussion on Monday or Thursday from 6:10-8:00 p.m.
-Spring will consist of the leadership discussion section only.
+This combined UHP and Center for Leadership Learning course combined leadership training with professional development.
+This two-quarter opportunity included both a UHP lecture and CLL leadership discussion in Winter 2018 and leadership discussion only in Spring 2018.

 Bioethics Scholars Program